mahbubme/Social-Network/README.md

 line 51
 ```

-4) You should change the site addres in the email templates, see the '/templates/email/' folder.
+4) You should change the site URL in the email templates, see the '/templates/email/' folder.

 5) To see the admin panel change a user_role to 'admin' from the database 'users' table.
 After the project link add '/admin'.
 It will prompt you to login as a admin by using the email and password who has the 'admin' user role.